 A developer’s primary responsibility is to insure that, when enlarged, text doesn’t become illegible when zoomed because it overlaps with adjacent text or truncated altogether:

-These kinds of probelms are more likely to occur with text resizing rather than with zooming content.
-While a page technically fulfills the WCAG criteria if it allows either text resizing or zooming, it is best practice for developers to accomodate both.
+These kinds of problems are more likely to occur with text resizing rather than with zooming content.
+While a page technically fulfills the WCAG criteria if it allows either text resizing or zooming, it is best practice for developers to accommodate both if possible.